Prince Rupert, British Columbia: Tourist attractions

 Prince Rupert is a central point on the Inside Passage, a route of relatively sheltered waters running along the Pacific coast from Vancouver, British Columbia to Skagway, Alaska.
-Many cruise ships visit during the summer en route between Alaska to the north and Vancouver and the Lower 48 to the south.
+Due to the Passenger Vessel Services Act of 1886, many cruise ships visit during the summer en route between Alaska to the north and Seattle and the Lower 48 to the south.

 Prince Rupert is also the starting point for many wildlife viewing trips, including whales, eagles, salmon and grizzly bears.
 The Khutzeymateen Grizzly Bear sanctuary features one of the densest remaining populations in North America; tours can be arranged by water, air (using float planes) or land departing from Prince Rupert.

 Neighbouring communities

 By virtue of location, Prince Rupert is the gateway to many destinations: